 Visit a Farmer's Market9 of 10

-Many cities and towns hold farmer's markets on Saturdays, but you may get lucky and find one open Friday for Earth Day.
+Many cities and towns hold farmer's markets during the week, and you might find a special one open for Earth Day.
 Check your city's website to confirm.